Avkash/xviz/examples/converters/lyft/README.md

-### nuTonomy XVIZ Conversion Example
+### Lyft Conversion Example

-This nuTonomy data set is used to demonstrate how to convert data into the XVIZ format.
+This Lyft data set is used to convert data into the XVIZ format.

 The structure of this examples places the core conversion objects in `src/converters`.